Kurroni/CityEasier/README.md

 ## User Stories

-- **404** - As a user I want to see a nice 404 page when I go to a page that doesn’t exist so that I know it was my fault
-- **500** - As a user I want to see a nice error page when the super team screws it up so that I know that is not my fault
 - **Homepage** - As a user I want to be able to access the homepage and filter by type of restaurant, log in and sign up.
 - **Sign up** - As a user I want to sign up on the web page so that I can add favorite restaurants to my list.
 - **Login** - As a user I want to be able to log in on the web page so that I can get back to my account